bigsnarfdude/Incident-Response-Agent/README.md

 TODO:
-- integration to email, sms, slack
+- integration to email, sms, slack, voice
 - integration to RAG - focused on tasking team, and communications. ability to upload analyse data for PII, risk analysis
 - MLLM integration
 - containment engine